 - Identify seven types of property marketing videos

 - Outline the popularity of each type in commercial real estate today

 - Describe what these videos typically entail

-- Explain what type of properties each video is best suited for, ideal length, and the cost to produce
+- Explain what type of properties each video is best suited for, the ideal length, and the cost to produce

 1. Drone Videos

 Probably the most common property video is the drone video.
-Due to the increase of drone use, the cost to produce drone videos has dropped dramatically in the past few years, leading many property owners to utilize drones to create videos for their commercial properties.
+Due to the increase in drone use, the cost to produce drone videos has dropped dramatically in the past few years, leading many property owners to utilize drones to create videos for their commercial properties.

-Drone videos are especially useful for marketing land and, sometimes, industrial buildings since it can capture perspective and scale that a handheld camera cannot.
-It can be a useful storytelling tool when trying to paint a picture of location, access, views, or nearby features or amenities.
+Drone videos are especially useful for marketing land and, sometimes, industrial buildings since they can capture perspective and scale that a handheld camera cannot.
+It can be a useful storytelling tool when trying to paint a picture of the location, access, views, or nearby features or amenities.
 In the video for 3625 SH 123 Land embedded above, drone footage serves a key purpose in defining the borders of the parcel.